Archive Version of

 Mount Allison University, Sackville, N.B.

-Ontario Institute for Studies in Education, Toronto, Ont,
+Ontario Institute for Studies in Education, Toronto, Ont.

 Queen’s University, Kingston, Ont.

-Ryerson Polytechnical Institute, Toronto, Ont,
+Ryerson Polytechnical Institute, Toronto, Ont.

 St Thomas University, Fredericton, N.B.

-Trent University, Peterborough, Ont,
+Trent University, Peterborough, Ont.

 Université de Moncton, Moncton, N.B.